franciscosuca/onlineCv/project-plan.md

 # v1.2.6

 - ~~Update About page and footer~~
-- Improve hamburger menu: it should show the nav-items in vertical
+- ~~Improve hamburger menu by putting in vertical the  bvbvvbnav-items in vertical~~

+# 1.2.7

 - Add link to portfolio page created with Vercel
 - Replace react webpage icon

-# 1.2.7

 - Create the pending task for the project on GIthub
-- Manually addd old version details to the project (changelog)
+- Manually add old version details to the project (changelog)

 # v1.3.0 --> Time to work with AZ stuff for Az204